FChmiel/pyDataSci/README.md

-# pyCompete
+# pyDataSci
 ![build_status](https://travis-ci.org/FChmiel/pyCompete.svg?branch=master)

-pyCompete is a python library for data scientists taking part in competitve machine learning competitions.
+pyDataSci is a python library for data scientists working on exploratory data science problems.
+I sue it in my work to help speed up my workflow.

 It is consistent with the sklearn API and can therefore drop directly into exiting workflows.

-It contains functions to help with ensembling models, evaluating model performance and performing inital data wrangling.
+It contains functions to help with ensembling models, evaluating model performance and performing initial data wrangling.

-It's prime motivation is as a educuational side project.

 # Installation